Bilberry: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

 Bilberry extracts, rich in anthocyanins, have demonstrated anti-inflammatory effects in various studies.
-One study on individuals with metabolic syndrome and another on people with cardiovascular diseases showed that bilberry consumption significantly reduced several inflammatory markers such as CRP, IL-6, and IL-12.
-An anthocyanin-based supplement also reduced pro-inflammatory chemokines and cytokines.
-A recent study on older men with memory disorders reinforced these conclusions.
-The consumption of bilberry and red grape juice for nine weeks decreased inflammation biomarkers such as LDH and several cytokines (EGF, IL6, IL9, IL10, TNFα).
-These results highlight the interest of bilberries in dietary regimes aimed at reducing inflammation, particularly among elderly individuals or those with cognitive disorders.
+A study in people with metabolic syndrome and another in people with cardiovascular disease showed that consuming bilberries significantly reduced several inflammatory markers such as CRP, IL-6 and IL-12.
+A dietary supplement based on anthocyanins also reduced pro-inflammatory chemokines and cytokines.
+A recent study in older men with memory complaints reinforced these findings.
+Consumption of bilberry and red grape juice for nine weeks decreased biomarkers of inflammation such as LDH and several cytokines (EGF, IL6, IL9, IL10, TNFα).
+These results highlight the potential of bilberries in dietary approaches aimed at reducing inflammation, particularly in older adults or those with cognitive impairment.

 Usages associés